Fast radio bursts at the dawn of the 2020s: Observational constraints on theory

 \subsection{Constraining the radiation mechanism}

 While FRB emission is widely accepted to be generated in a coherent process, the exact radiation mechanism is the subject of debate.
-Most models center around an energetic neutron star or magnetar progenitor but place the location of emission at different radial distance from the surface of the star.
-In some models the FRB is generated by reconnection in the neutron star magnetosphere \citep{lyutikov_2020_arxiv,lyutikov_2021_arxiv} or via coherent curvature radiation near the neutron star surface \citep{kumar_2017_mnras}; in both cases, the site of emission is at a radial distance of $\lesssim 10^{9}$~cm.
-In other models the FRB is generated via synchrotron maser emission in the forward shock of a propagating flare from the magnetar as it collides with the surrounding medium at radial distances of $\gtrsim 10^{10}$ cm \citep[see Fig.~\ref{fig:EmissionRegion}; also][]{metzger_2019_mnras}.
+Most models center around an energetic neutron star or magnetar progenitor but place the location of emission at different radial distances from the surface of the star (Fig.~\ref{fig:EmissionRegion}).
+In some models the FRB is generated by reconnection in the neutron star magnetosphere \citep{lyutikov_2020_arxiv,lyutikov_2021_apj} or via coherent curvature radiation near the neutron star surface \citep{kumar_2017_mnras}; in both cases, the site of emission is at a radial distance of $\lesssim 10^{4}$\,km.
+In other models the FRB is generated via synchrotron maser emission in the forward shock of a propagating flare from the magnetar as it collides with the surrounding medium at radial distances of $\gtrsim 10^{5}$\,km \citep{metzger_2019_mnras}.

 It is difficult to differentiate between these models based on most observed properties of FRBs, as both flavors of model have been able to explain most observations to-date with relative comfort.
-However, recent observations of microstructure within FRB pulses, on timescales $\lesssim 10 \upmu$s (see \S~\ref{sec:2_3}) may rule out mechanisms where FRBs are generated at large radii from the central neutron star \citep{nimmo_2021_natas,nimmo_2021_arxiv,majid_2021_arxiv}.
+However, recent observations of microstructure within FRB pulses, on timescales $\lesssim 10~\upmu$s (see \S~\ref{sec:2_3}) may rule out mechanisms where FRBs are generated at large radii from the central neutron star \citep{nimmo_2021_natas,nimmo_2021_arxiv_arxiv210511446,majid_2021_apjl}.
 The minimum timescale for emission is constrained as

 where $R$ is the radial distance from the central object, $\zeta$ is the radiative efficiency, and $\Gamma$ is the Lorentz factor \citep{beniamini_2020_mnras}.
-A Lorentz factor $\Gamma \sim 10$ and $\zeta \ll 1$, and $R \sim 10^{10}$ cm give $\Delta t$ $\sim 10 \upmu$s.
+A conservative estimation of the Lorentz factor $\Gamma \sim 10$ \cite{kumar_2017_mnras,waxman_2017_apj}, $\zeta \ll 1$, and $R \sim 10^{5}$\,km give $\Delta t$ $\sim 10~\upmu$s.
 Variability on shorter timescales than this would be difficult to explain for a model where the FRB is produced at large radii from the compact object.
 More observations of sub-microsecond structure in FRBs could differentiate between radiation mechanism models.